haileytapia/portfolio/CircularSankeyChartDomo.md

 See [Understanding chart data](https://domo-support.domo.com/s/article/360043428693?language=en_US) for more information about value, category, and series data.

 In Analyzer, you can choose the columns that contain the data for your circular Sankey chart.
-For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).
+See [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US) for more information.

 The following image shows data from a typical column-based spreadsheet as a circular Sankey chart: